zhaqenl/zhaqenl.github.io/en/src/wordsearch.md

 version 2.7.

-<a name="install"></a> Python Installation
+<a name="install"></a> Python installation
 ------------------------------------------

 For the installation part, we’ll be covering installation instructions for both Windows, Unix, and Linux.

 ### <a name="windows"></a> Windows

-First, determine whether you’re running a 32-bit or a 64-bit operating system.
+First, determine whether you’re running a 32- or 64-bit operating system.
 To do that, click Start, right-click Computer, then click Properties.
 You should see whether you’re running on 32-bit or 64-bit under System type.
-If you’re running on 32-bit, click on this [link](https://www.python.org/ftp/python/2.7.15/python-2.7.15.msi) then start the download; if you’re on 64-bit, click on
+If you’re running on 32-bit, click on this [link](https://www.python.org/ftp/python/2.7.15/python-2.7.15.msi) then start the download; if you’re on 64-bit, click
 [this one](https://www.python.org/ftp/python/2.7.15/python-2.7.15.amd64.msi).
 Again, take note that we will be utilizing version 2.7 of Python.

 ### <a name="lunix"></a> Linux and Unix